yfidouh/AMAG-Python-exercise/README.md

 ## Frameworks and Libraries used

+- pipenv (for setting up the virtual environment and installing packages)
 - pytest (for writing unit tests)
 - argparse (for writing the command line interface)
 - pandas (for dealing with data frames), this library relies on openpyxl.